Calendar billing

 Renewal emails

-When automatic email templates are enabled on your site or plans, the following templates support renewal-related emails.
+When automatic email templates are enabled on your site or plans, the following templates send renewal-related emails.
 Each email is sent once per subscription if the template is enabled at the site level and at least one subscription plan has the automatic email enabled:

 - Renewal Reminder